 A simple search for “EV stations” will generate a list of the nearest charging stations, with information about the station’s location, types of ports used, and charging speeds.
 There are also photos and ratings from other drivers of the quality of EV services.

 You can also filter out the results by adding your plug types.
 These include J1772, CSS (Combo 1, 2), Type 2, CHAdeMO, Wall outlet, or Tesla’s proprietary plug type.
-That way you’ll only see charging stations that work with your electric vehicle.
+That way, you’ll only see charging stations that work with your electric vehicle.

-Request a Ride
+15. Request a Ride

 If you are looking to hail an Uber or a Lyft driver, take note of the icon of a person waving their hand when you search for a specific place on a map and tap the Directions button.
 The icon appears between the person riding a bike and the pedestrian.

-When you look up your desired destination, you can click the down arrow next to it and note a line that says “Leave Now”, “Depart By” and “Arrive By.”
+When you look up your desired destination, you can click the down arrow next to it and note a line that says “Leave Now,” “Depart By,” and “Arrive By.”

-Public Transportation Info
+17. Public Transportation Info

-Google Maps can tell you pricing information, best deboarding areas, platform numbers at airports, and live updates of the status of buses along your route.
+Google Maps can tell you pricing information, best deboarding areas, platform numbers at airports, and live updates on the status of buses along your route.

 Google Maps features a very helpful “night mode” that can be used to reduce eye strain.

-This can be enabled from the Navigation settings where the color scheme can be changed simply to “night.”
-This makes the view of the map easier on the eyes even when used during the daytime hours.
+This can be enabled from the Navigation settings, where the color scheme can be changed simply to “night.”
+This makes the view of the map easier on the eyes, even when used during the daytime hours.

-Advanced Gesture Control
+20. Advanced Gesture Control

-Not a fan of excessive handling the phone when you need something detailed about the map?
+Not a fan of excessive handling of the phone when you need something detailed about the map?
 No worries!
 Google Maps has certain built-in controls to replace some of the more hand-intensive parts of the process with simpler ones.

 One more helpful tip: If you hold the ‘Directions’ button down, you will be taken directly into the device’s navigation mode.
 All of these things take two fingers or less to handle.

 Hope you find these Google Maps tips and tricks useful.